RoloEdits/scrapetoon/README.md

 The `chapter`, `likes`, and `date` are all relative to one chapter, with a new chapter on each row.
 The date is in the ISO 8601 format.

-## ScrapeToon Usage
+## Scrapetoon Usage

 Binary executables are provided [here](https://github.com/RoloEdits/webtoon-scraper/releases).
-It's Windows only binaries for now, but once the pipleine is fleshed out, ones for Linux and Mac OS will be made available.
+It's Windows only binaries for now, but once the pipeline is fleshed out, ones for Linux and Mac OS will be made available.

 The executable is stand alone and fully portable.
 Simply placing it in a folder is all that is needed to continue forward.